mtsandy/docs/en/user-manual/dashboard.md

 ### Menu

 In the left side of there is a navigation menu.
 You can navigate between the **Items**, **Incomes**, **Expenses**, **Banking**, **Reports**, **Settings** and **Apps**.
 These sections will be explained in further detail in the following sections of the User Manual.

+### Banner Bar

+The banner bar also contain an easy way to quickly access the menu strucure.
+Click on the "+" to drop down a set of menus to select from.